Research Support Services supports researchers at all career levels in all matters concerning their research. This includes

 - Project management of national and international joint projects,

-- Support of early career researchers and assistance in their research careers,
+- Support of early career researchers and assistance in their research careers and

 - Information services and a comprehensive program of events.